 Compare Documents

-Use the Wordize Comparison for .NET module to work with features.
+- to compare documents, use the Wordize Comparison for .NET module

 Wordize provides an easy and efficient way to compare two documents and highlight their differences.
 This feature helps track changes between document versions, whether for collaboration, version control, or content auditing.